jiafulow/emtf-book/_sources/develop.md

 The location of the ntuples are hardcoded in the script `emtf_ntuples.py`.
 Look at `SingleMuon` for particle gun ntuples, and `SingleNeutrinoPU200` for neutrino PU200 ntuples.
 You should modify them if necessary.

-Then, in the script `ristretto.py`, select `analysis = 'signal'` if you want to run on particle gun ntuples (default), and select `analysis = 'bkgnd'` if you want to run on neutrino PU200 ntuples.
-Then, run the script:
+Then, in the script `ristretto.py`, select `analysis = 'signal'` if running on particle gun ntuples (default), or select `analysis = 'bkgnd'` if running on neutrino PU200 ntuples.
+Then, run it:

 ``` bash
 python ristretto.py